“God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment.”

 Contemplations:

-- O my Soul, do not be high minded; do not presume to sin against God.
-Rather fear to offend him.
+- Fearing to offend You.
+O my Soul, do not be high minded; do not presume to sin against God.
+Rather fear to offend Him.
+The angels’ fall warns me to guard my heart against pride and rebellion, trusting in Your mercy alone.

-- At the day of judgment, Christ will descend from heaven in visible pomp and splendor inexpressible, clothed with His own glory as well as that of His Father’s, and attended with all the shining entourage of heaven.
-He will seat himself on a glorious white throne in the lower heavens and having summoned before Him the whole rational creation of angels, men, and devils, will judge and sentence them according to their respective characters and works.
+- Christ’s glorious judgment.
+At the day of judgment, Christ will descend from heaven in visible pomp and splendor inexpressible, clothed with His own glory as well as that of His Father’s, and attended with all the shining entourage of heaven.
+He will seat himself on a glorious white throne in the lower heavens and having summoned before Him the whole creation of angels, men, and devils, will judge and sentence them according to their respective characters and works.
+This truth humbles me to live for Your glory.

-- Judgments are consequents of sin.
+- Sin’s consequences.
+Judgments are consequents of sin.
 Concerning the judgments recorded in Scripture, sin is always the cause behind all curses.
 The first judgment ever inflicted on a creature was the casting down of angels into hell.
 But these are expressly said to be angels that sinned.
-The next was on the serpent, “the great dragon” to whom the Lord said, “Because you have done this you are cursed.”
+The next was on the serpent, “the great dragon” to whom the Lord said, “Because You have done this You are cursed.”
+Help me flee sin and cling to Your grace.

 Further References for 2 Peter 2:4: